painpals/Amazon-Alexa-Skill/README.md

 # Amazon-Alexa-Skill
 workspace until skill is completed

-#Alexa, motivate my day.
+#Alexa, what is there to do.

-will read off a random quote from either a cloud based list or reddit.com/r/GetMotivated
+will list off multiple upcoming events near the user's city/zip code